DeimosS0/letterboxd-streamlit-dashboard/README.txt

 4.  **Download the IMDb data:**
     * Create a folder named `imdb_data`.
-    * Download the genre CSV files from [this source](https://www.kaggle.com/datasets/rajugc/imdb-movies-dataset-based-on-genre) (or a similar one) and place them inside the `imdb_data` folder.
+    * Download the genre CSV files from (https://www.kaggle.com/datasets/rajugc/imdb-movies-dataset-based-on-genre) (or a similar one) and place them inside the `imdb_data` folder.

 5.  **Run the Streamlit app:**
     ```bash